Visual Stress FAQ

 Visual Stress: What is it?

-Visual stress describes the discomfort some people feel when viewing text for long periods.
+Visual stress is also known as visual dyslexia, and describes the discomfort some people feel when viewing text for long periods.
 Symptoms vary , but can include headaches and migraines (especially when working at the computer), eyestrain, and words or letters appearing to "jump" or move on the page.
-Many people suffer unknowingly from visual stress (see below), so it is worth checking out for anyone experiencing reading difficulties, although a thorough examination by an optometrist is also important, to check that there are no underlying eye problems.
+Many people suffer unknowingly from these visual difficulties (see below), so it is worth checking out for anyone experiencing reading problems.
+Where there are visual difficulties a thorough examination by an optometrist is also essential, to check that there are no underlying eye problems.

 What about coloured glasses?